2020 Camps at Stony Brook University

 (SYCCL) Summer Youth Camp for Computational Linguistics Website: https://calendar.stonybrook.edu/site/iacs/event/summer-youth-camp-for-computational-linguistics-syccl/

 Phone Number: (631) 632-4629

-The Institute for Advanced Computational Science (IACS) at Stony Brook University is offering a 10-day programming workshop for rising juniors or seniors.
+The Institute for Advanced Computational Science (IACS) at Stony Brook University is offering a 10-day virtual programming workshop for rising juniors or seniors.
 This hands-on camp introduces students to the Python language and emphasizes algorithmic thinking and problem solving.
 No assumed prior knowledge of programming is necessary.
 By the end of the camp, students will have sufficient programming skills and awareness of the field to pursue further independent study and to inform future choices for education and careers.

 IACS program will run